mukesh1352/quectl.backend/README.md

 ---

 ## Future Enhancements
+* Migration from SQLite to Postgres or Redis for faster distributed
 * Distributed worker coordination
 * REST API for remote management
 * WebSocket live updates for dashboard